FAQs

 Britain has more ancient oak trees than the rest of Europe combined, making the oak a quintessential part of our national identity.

 Action Oak works with owners and managers of oak trees and woodlands to help protect oak trees from a range of threats.
-We also fund research to improve understanding of the threats to our oak trees and identify priority areas for action.
+We also help to fund research to improve understanding of the threats to our oak trees and identify priority areas for action.
 Discover more about Action Oak’s partnership projects.

 Please find answers to some of your frequently asked questions below.